Human granulocytic anaplasmosis: History

 The first outbreak of Human Granulocytic Anaplasmosis (HGA) in the United States began with a patient in early 1990 in Wisconsin.
 He was kept in the hospital in Minnesota for testing, but died without a diagnosis.
 Over the next couple of years, many people within the same area of Wisconsin and Minnesota had come down with the same symptoms.
 It was discovered in 1994 that it was Human Granulocytic Ehrlichiosis (HGE), later to be known as HGA.

 Terminology

-Although the infectious agent is known to be from the Anaplasma genus, the term "human granulocytic ehrlichiosis" (HGE) is often used, reflecting the prior classification of the organism.
+Although the infectious agent is known to be from the Anaplasma genus, the term "human granulocytic ehrlichiosis" (HGE) has been previously used, reflecting the prior classification of the organism.
 E. phagocytophilum and E. equi were reclassified as Anaplasma phagocytophilum.